Shira Kuperman-Segal: Career

-She was a correspondent for Israel's News 10.

 Activism

-Halasartan Organization: In 2015 Kuperman met Zohar Yakobson, whose daughter, Tal, died of cancer at age 26.
+Halasartan: In 2015 Kuperman met Zohar Yakobson, whose daughter, Tal, died of cancer at age 26.
 Kuperman was appalled by the conditions which Tal underwent, including misdiagnosis, bureaucratic difficulties and a deep feeling of loneliness.
 Together, the two decided to found an organization that would aid young-adult cancer patients.
 The coined name Halasartan derived from the Hebrew slang: חלאס or "stop" and the Hebrew word for "cancer" (סרטן).

 Kuperman began working with cancer patients, learning first hand of their day-to-day struggles and their unique needs.
 According to the European Society for Medical Oncology, the organization serves young patients with cancer among the ages 18–45 years, through its large-scale operations.
-The NGO targets mostly patients with breast cancer, genitourinary, hematological malignancies, melanoma, lymphoma, colorectal cancer, and leukemia, among others.
+The NGO assists mostly patients with breast cancer, genitourinary, hematological malignancies, melanoma, lymphoma, colorectal cancer, and leukemia, among others.
 The community offered by the program enables patients to alleviate their "sense of seclusion" and "reduce anxiety."
 Soon after its establishment, the organization's digital community reached over 30,000 participants.
 External surveys show that patients consider the network not only as a reliable source for medical information, but also for patient mentoring' of newly diagnosed members by cancer survivors.